sushil20001/GIT_BSCCSIT/README.md

 a.
 Fork the repository on Github (https://github.com/sPaudel544/GIT_BCA), open the logs, and figure out how many commits there are.

 b.
-List all of the branches (remote and local) and create the branch BCA_Lab_Test
+Create the branch BCA_Lab_Test  and list all of the branches (remote and local)

 c.
 Create a file called BCA_Lab_Answer.txt with all the code you have created, add it, and commit it with a sensible message.